CS-RR/BaseAuto24/README.md

-Automatización de Búsqueda en Google con Selenium y Serenity Este repositorio contiene un proyecto de automatización de pruebas utilizando Selenium WebDriver y Serenity BDD para realizar una búsqueda en Google de la palabra "cucumber" y verificar que los resultados sean consistentes con la búsqueda.

-Descripción del Proyecto
-El objetivo de este proyecto es demostrar la automatización de una búsqueda en Google utilizando Selenium WebDriver y Serenity BDD.
-La búsqueda se realiza en la página principal de Google y se verifica que los resultados obtenidos sean coherentes con la palabra clave "cucumber".
+# Google Search Automation with Selenium and Serenity

+This repository contains a test automation project using Selenium WebDriver and Serenity BDD to perform a Google search for the word "cucumber" and verify that the results are consistent with the search.

+# Project Description

+The goal of this project is to demonstrate the automation of a Google search using Selenium WebDriver and Serenity BDD.
+The search is carried out on the main page of Google and it is verified that the results obtained are consistent with the keyword "cucumber".

+*It's simple but effective.*

+# IDE
+IntelliJ IDEA 2024.1.1 (Ultimate Edition)

+Java version "22.0.1"

+Gradle 8.7